kovidgoyal/kitty/docs/layouts.rst

     map ctrl+down neighboring_window down

 Now you can create horizontal and vertical splits by using :kbd:`F5` and :kbd:`F6`.
-You can move them around using :kbd:`shift+arrow keys` and you can move focus to neighboring windows using :kbd:`ctrl+arrow keys`.
+You can move them around using :kbd:`shift+arrow` keys and you can move focus to neighboring windows using :kbd:`ctrl+arrow` keys.
 You can switch an existing split from horizontal to vertical and vice versa using :kbd:`F7`.
 Finally, windows can be resized using :ref:`window_resizing`.